Top executive exit throws Co-op's future into fresh doubt

 Jesse Norman, a legislator who belongs to the Conservatives who form the senior party in Britain's ruling coalition, said on Twitter: "They really seem to be in a tragic mess".

-Chairwoman Ursula Lidbetter said in a statement the organization was committed to reforming its governance.
+Chairwoman Ursula Lidbetter said in a statement the organisation was committed to reforming its governance.

 UNWIELDY STRUCTURE